-Based on a substantial research base proving the benefits of a structured English immersion program, KIPP Academy of Opportunity will implement a comprehensive structured immersion program, in every mainstream classroom, for its EL students.
-We aim for all of our students to leave the school proficient in the English language and with pride and support for their home language.
+Based on a substantial research base proving the benefits of a structured English immersion program, K-8 will implement a comprehensive structured immersion program, in every mainstream classroom, for its EL students.
+It is the goal of K-8 that all of its students will leave the Charter School proficient in the English language and with pride and support for their home language.

-Teachers will use the English Language Development standards set forth by the California Department of Education, and in alignment with the Common Core State Standards, to assist in planning and assessing the progress of English Learners.
-Students of limited English proficiency will receive the same academic content as those students who are native English speakers in alignment with KIPP LA's English Learner Master Plan, which is immediately available upon request.
+Teachers at K-8 will use the English Language Development standards set forth by the California Department of Education, and in alignment with the CCSS, to assist in planning and assessing the progress of English Learners.
+Students of limited English proficiency will receive the same academic content as those students who are native English speakers in alignment with KIPP LA's English Learner Master Plan.
+All instruction will be in English.
+When leadership and teachers review student data it will be aggregated to show EL students, during the data reviews we compare student performance to the standards, which may be tracked using a standards based pacing calendar.

-Language acquisition is enhanced by exposing students to experiences in a variety of learning modalities (kinesthetic, auditory, and visual) that correspond to the subject matter and grade level curriculum, as well as providing structured, explicit language instruction.
-Teachers will use Specially Designed Academic Instruction in English strategies to enhance the English Language development of all of students.
-These strategies are also effective for English-only students, as they implement strong teaching techniques.
-When teaching using SDAIE strategies, teachers will organize the subject matter so that it is grade-level appropriate and cognitively demanding in the core curriculum.
+Language acquisition is enhanced by exposing students to experiences in a variety of learning modalities (kinesthetic, auditory, and visual) that correspond to the subject matter and grade level curriculum as well as providing structured, explicit language instruction.
+Teachers will use Specially Designed Academic Instruction in English ("SDAIE") strategies to enhance the English Language development of all of students.
+These strategies are also effective for English only students, as they implement strong teaching techniques.
+When teaching using SDAIE strategies, teachers will organize the subject matter so that it is grade level appropriate and cognitively demanding in the core curriculum.
 SDAIE provides (1) access to the core curriculum, (2) English language development, and (3) opportunities for social integration into the multicultural classroom community.
 Examples of utilizing SDAIE strategies include supporting verbal explanations with nonverbal cues and designing appropriate learning sequences, such as building upon prior knowledge.
 In addition to SDAIE strategies, teachers will also provide students with differentiated explicit language instruction.

-Teachers will use the CCSS aligned English Language Development standards, along with a forms and functions matrix, and an adapted model of Susana Dutro's framework for a focused approach on language development, to design lessons that build academic language- both vocabulary and structure, provide fluency or language practice, and encourage students towards appropriately rigorous language outputs.
+Teachers will use the CCSS aligned English Language Development Standards along with a forms and functions matrix, and an adapted model of Susana Dutro's framework for a focused approach on language development, to design lessons that build academic language- both vocabulary and structure, provide fluency or language practice, and encourage students towards appropriately rigorous language outputs.

-In addition to the structured English immersion modifications teachers will make in their mainstream classes within the extended day schedule, there will be ample time for additional intensive English language instruction during small group and workshop time.
-We will use proven methodologies including increased time for reading and math and individualized instruction for students who are acquiring English.
-Examples of instructional models that may be employed with EL students:
+In addition to the structured English immersion modifications teachers make in their mainstream classes within K-8's extended day schedule, there will be ample time that can be used for additional intensive English language instruction during small group and workshop time.
+The Charter School will use proven methodologies including increased time for reading and math and individualized instruction for students who are acquiring English.

+Examples of instructional models that may be employed with ELs students at K-8:

-- · Workshop models;
+- Workshop models;

-- Cooperative learning;
+- · Cooperative learning;

 - Thematic teaching;

-- · Scaffolding instruction;
+- Scaffolding instruction;

 - Think/pair/share;

-- Kinesthetic activities;
+- · Kinesthetic activities;

-- · Books on tape;
+- Books on tape;

 - · Graphic organizers;

-- · Pre-teaching vocabulary;
+- Pre-teaching vocabulary;

-- Labeling items in classrooms and school in different languages;
+- · Labeling items in classrooms and school in different languages;

-- · Manipulatives;
+- Manipulatives;

 - Jigsaw;

 - Storytelling;

-- Using culturally relevant materials;
+- · Using culturally relevant materials;

-- Repetition; and
+- · Repetition; and

-- · Modeling.
+- Modeling.